Titwala railway station

-Titwala railway station is a railway station in the Titwala town on the Central line of the Mumbai Suburban Railway network.
+Titwala railway station (station code: TLA) is a railway station in the Titwala town on the Central line of the Mumbai Suburban Railway network.
 It is located on the route between Kalyan and Kasara.
 Ambivli railway station is the previous stop and Khadavli railway station is the next stop.

 It is a small station with three platforms, with platforms 1 and 2 on an Island Platform in the west, and platform 3 on the east, beside the road.
 The station is equipped with escalators.